Jok98/Jok98/DevOps/Kubernetes.md

 K8s defines apis for managing its resources that are :
 ### `Node`
-It represents a server virtual or physical in the `cluster`
+It represents a server, virtual or physical in the `cluster`

 ### `Pod`
 It represents the smallest possible deployable component, usually consisting in a single container<br>